-The cost of biodiesel blendstock varies depending on the basestock, geographic area, variability in crop production from season to season, tax incentives, and other factors.
-Although the cost may be reduced if relatively inexpensive feedstock, such as waste oils or rendered animal fat, is used instead of soybean, rapeseed, palm or other plant oil, the average cost of virtually all biodiesel blendstock nevertheless exceeds that of petroleum-based diesel fuel.
+The cost of biodiesel blend stock varies depending on the basestock, geographic area, variability in crop production from season to season, government tax incentives, and other factors.
+Although the cost may be reduced if relatively inexpensive feedstock, such as waste oils or rendered animal fat, is used instead of soybean, rapeseed, palm or other plant oil, the average cost of biodiesel blend stock nevertheless exceeds that of petroleum-based diesel fuel.

-That said, users considering conversion to an alternative fuel should recognize that the relative cost of converting an existing fleet to biodiesel blends may be lower than the conversion cost associated with the use of some other alternative fuels, because the required engine, vehicle, or dispensing system modifications required for biodiesel blend usage are typically less costly.
+That said, users considering conversion to an alternative fuel should recognize that the relative cost of converting an existing fleet to biodiesel blends may be lower than the conversion cost associated with the use of any other alternative fuels because no major engine, vehicle, or dispensing system changes are required.